KygoSkyrus/skychat/NOTES.md

 - dont pass dispatch and other unnecessary stuff in functions parameter if you have a function that calls an api and then dispatch to store,,, just use thunk in those case
 - use usecontext whenever there are mutiple data that needed to passed down to child,,, u can create context of functions also
 - if you have onchange which is setting a state in parent component than on every key press the child componnet will rerender,, to avoid this either wrap the child component in `React.memo` or use useRef for the input field instead of dstate
+- very important when using img tag to show images instead of backgroundImage... sometimes image gets stretched bcz of specific width and height given(in a grid sometimes all images are not of same ratio),,, to overcome that apply `object-fit: cover;` with width and height `width: 100%; height: 80px;`